shuao23/shuao23.github.io/projects/project_poe.md

   - web development
   - HTML/CSS
   - javascript
-summary: A school project to explore the use of power over ethernet
+summary: An inter-professional projects program to explore the benefits of power over ethernet
 ---

 WIP